Heather is a stay-at-home mom who enjoys camping with family, tackling DIY projects with her husband, and watching her kids' soccer games.

 While this project was super easy, there were some things that are worth noting.

-Two: The TSP alternative is a very strong cleaner, wear gloves.
+- The TSP alternative is a very strong cleaner, wear gloves.
 It can and will irritate your skin.

 - When you send the after picture to your husband, he won't even notice the new paint and reply with "did you move the utensils beside the stove?"
 Ugh...
 I guess the outdated yellow only bothered me!